Our Standards

 • Does not diagnose or treat mental health conditions

 Neither overrides the other.
 Neither replaces your local imam or your primary care doctor.
-Coordinated care means deliberate care — each provider doing what only they can, and handing off when they can't.
+Coordinated care means deliberate care.
+Each provider does what only they can, and hands off when they can't.

 Clinical governance, in plain language.